sesamyab/sesamy-components/README.md

 ### Using the built web components with the demo app

-The demo application is provided for development and testing of your components, that's why it imports the `.svelte` files from the `lib/` folder directly by default.
+The demo application is provided for development and testing of your components, that's why it imports the `.svelte` files from the `lib/` folder directly by default..

 If you prefer, you can import the built web components from the `dist/` folder instead, by editing `demo/src/App.svelte` and replacing the `import '../../lib';` statement with `import '../../../dist/lib';` if you have the `bundleComponents` option enabled, or individually import your components with `import import '../../dist/MyComponent.wc.js';` otherwise.